What is Electro Mobility (e-mobility)? – a Definition from SPI Lasers

 SPI Lasers definition for e-mobility

-E-mobility encompasses the use of fully electric, plug-in hybrid as well as hydrogen fuelled vehicles.
+E-mobility encompasses the use of fully electric, conventional hybrid, plug-in hybrid as well as hydrogen-fuelled vehicles.
 Within the scope of e-mobility are driverless cars, which many governments are advising could be on roads from around 2021/2022.
 Also, within the umbrella phase of e-mobility is “shared mobility”, which encourages increased efficiency of travel mobility through infrastructure sharing (see the later definition).

 E-mobility has become increasingly technically available in recent years due to factors such as falling battery prices, advances in alternative fuels and technological developments such as electronic motor innovations and improvements in energy density in batteries.
 In addition, e-mobility has received a real surge in popularity due to factors such as a public and governmental desire to reduce greenhouse gas emissions and concerns over oil dependency and potential price rises of oil.

 Here at SPI Lasers, we considered the various other terms, which are e-mobility, Emobility, eMobility, electro mobility and even electric mobility.
 All of these terms mean exactly the same thing, but throughout our website, we will use e-mobility, which is the most commonly worded spelling use on the Google Search Engine.

 Many people immediately think with e-mobility about the Automotive sector (cars and buses), but e-mobility covers many more product categories than this including:

 - Electric planes (still in the early stages, although light aircraft is an early adopter)

 - Electric vehicles (buses, cars, vans and planes – see the definition below)

 The key aspect to consider is mobility.
 Any type of vehicle, which can be made to move (i.e. is mobile) through electrical means, potentially falls under the banner of e-mobility.

 What are the main drivers for e-mobility?